sven-hash/docs/versioned_docs/version-0.11.0/run-nym-nodes/troubleshooting.md

 thread 'tokio-runtime-worker' panicked at 'Failed to create TCP listener: Os { code: 99, kind: AddrNotAvailable, message: "Cannot assign requested address" }'
 ```

 Then you need to `--announce-host <public ip>` and ``--host <local ip>` on startup.
-This issue arises because of your use of a provider like AWS or Google Cloud, and the fact that your VPS' available bind address is not the same as the public IP address (see [Virtual IPs, Google, AWS, and all that]( ./mixnodes.md#virtual-ips-and-hosting-via-google--aws) for more information on this issue).
+This issue arises because of your use of a provider like AWS or Google Cloud, and the fact that your VPS' available bind address is not the same as the public IP address (see [Virtual IPs and hosting via Google & AWS](docs/0.11.0/run-nym-nodes/mixnodes) for more information on this issue).

 #### `rocket::launch` warnings
 These warnings are not an issue, please ignore them.
 Rocket is a web framework for rust which we are using to provide mixnodes with `/verloc` and `/description` http APIs.

-Find more information about this in the [Mixnodes metrics documentation](./mixnodes.md#mixnode-metrics).
+Find more information about this in the [Mixnodes metrics documentation](docs/0.11.0/run-nym-nodes/mixnodes).

 Rocket runs on port `8000` by default.
 Although at this stage of the testnet we need Rocket to be reachable via this port, in the future customization of the particular port it uses will be possible.